-Dr. Prathap Ramanujam is the Chairman of Pan Asia Power PLC and has extensive experience in the public sector.
+Dr. Prathap Ramanujam was the former Chairman of Panasian Power PLC and has extensive experience in the public sector.
 During the last 14 years in the Public Sector, he was the Permanent Secretary to several Ministries and was responsible for the establishment of the Secretariat for Infrastructure Development & Investments (SIDI), which was instrumental in initiating the first mini hydro project as a Public Private sector project as far back as 1993.
 Dr. Ramanujam has previously served on the Boards of several financial services institutions including the National Savings Bank, the State Mortgage and Investment Bank and Senkadagala Finance PLC. during his career.

-He currently serves as director of Panasian Power PLC, Ceylon Grain Elevators PLC, Three Acre Farm PLC, Manelwela Hydro Power Pvt.
-Ltd, Padiyapelella Hydro Power Ltd.
+He currently serves as director of Ceylon Grain Elevators PLC, Three Acre Farm PLC and Iconic Development Pvt.
+Ltd. He also served as a Director in Panasian Power PLC, Manelwela Hydro Power Pvt.
+Ltd, Panasian Investment Pvt.
+Ltd, Paddiyapallela Hydropower Pvt.
+Ltd, and associated companies.

 Dr. Ramanujam has a First Class B.Sc.
 (Hons.) degree from the University of Peradeniya Sri Lanka, a M.Sc. degree in Economics from the University of Bristol, U.K and a Ph.D in Economics from the Australian National University, Canberra, Australia.
+He worked as a Post-Doctoral Fellow at the Faculty of Economics at the University of Glasgow U.K.